iomesh/docs/docs/volume-operations/expand-pv.md

     ```

 2. Set the field `storage` to a new value.
     ```yaml
     apiVersion: v1
     kind: PersistentVolumeClaim
     metadata:
       name: example-pvc
     spec:
-      storageClassName: iomesh-csi-driver
+      storageClassName: iomesh-csi-driver-default
       accessModes:
         - ReadWriteOnce
       resources:
         requests:
           storage: 20Gi # Enter a new value greater than the original value.
     ```

 3. Apply the modification.